patelsoham/cs313E-Resources/README.md

 # cs313E-Resources
-Scripts used for CS 313E Proctoring
+Scripts used for CS 313E (Includes autograders and test case generators)